andrefmonteiro/andrefmonteiro/README.md

-Passionate about engaging user experiences and abstractions.
+Passionate about abstractions and engaging user experiences.

 Computer Science @ University of Porto.